Dascka/dl_q-learning_comparator/README.md

 -algo define the algorithm used.
 It is: random, DQN, DDQN, Dueling or Dueling_DDQN.

--param X Y precises the set of hyperparamers to use.
+-param X Y precises the set of hyperparameters to use.
 See the benchmark file associated to the game to know the different set of hyperparameters.
 To precise the parameters, the user has to define the starting point X and the ending point Y in the different set of hyperparameters.

 -repeat X Y precises the number of repeat to perform.
 A repeat is the number of time a training is performed with the same algorithm, the same game and the same hyperparameters but with a different random seed.
 The user has to define the starting point of the repeat X and the ending point of the repeat T.